kolserdav/conhos-cli/docs/en/docs/ConfigFile.md

   type: node # Node.js runtime
   size: mili # Service size (affects price)
   active: true # Service started
-  version: 22-alpine3.19 # Container version [specify]
+  version: latest # Container version
   pwd: examples/postgres # Path to the working folder (files and folders from this path will be uploaded to the cloud)
   exclude: # Exclude files and folders (path relative to root "pwd")
     - tmp